JanWilczek/wolf-sound-blog/_posts/2020-06-20-the-secret-behind-filtering.md

 We are going to dig **deep** into the convolution and we will get to know it so well, that it won't surprise us any more and we'll be able to recognize it from afar.

-This article will outline the mathematical definition and give You some intuition behind it.
-In the next article we will introduce some basic properties along with their proofs (told You it's going to go deep).
+This article outlines the mathematical definition of the convolution and gives you some intuition behind it.
+In the next article we will introduce some basic properties along with their proofs (told you it's going to go deep).

-Are You ready?
+Are you ready?

 # Definition

-In its simplest form the convolution between two discrete signals $x[n]$ and $h[n]$ can be expressed as an **infinite sum**:
+In its simplest form, the convolution between two discrete-time signals $x[n]$ and $h[n]$ can be expressed as an **infinite sum**

 $$ x[n] \ast h[n] = \sum_{k=-\infty}^{\infty} x[k] h[n - k] = y[n], \quad n \in \mathbb{Z}. \quad (1)$$

 Whoa, what's happened here?
-Under the sum we have the two signals, but the second one is not only **shifted in time by $n$**, but also **time-reversed**!
+Under the sum we have the two signals, but the second one is not only **shifted in time by $n$** but also **time-reversed**!

 ### Important assumptions